-China takes global lead in clean energy
+China takes global lead in clean energy: report

 China's emerging dominance of the clean energy sector also extends to jobs.

-The International Energy Agency (IEA) estimates that China holds 3.5 million of the 8.1 million renewable energy jobs globally, compared to less than 800,000 in the United States.
+The International Renewable Energy Agency (IRENA) estimates that China holds 3.5 million of the 8.1 million renewable energy jobs globally, compared to less than 800,000 in the United States.

 China's National Energy Administration said the nation's renewables sector would generate at least 13 million jobs by 2020.